eunseong-park/vscode-gams/README.md

 ## Requirements

+The `gams` executable needs to be accessible by the extension.
+You can achieve this in two ways:
-The `gams` executable must be available on your system's PATH environment variable.
+1.  **System PATH:** Ensure the directory containing the `gams` executable is added to your system's PATH environment variable.
 For example, if GAMS is installed at `C:\GAMS\45`, you would add `C:\GAMS\45` to your system's PATH.
+2.  **Extension Setting:** Alternatively, you can specify the full path to the GAMS executable in the `GAMS.executablePath` extension setting (e.g., `C:\GAMS\43\gams.exe`).
+This is useful if GAMS is not on your PATH or if you want to use a specific GAMS version.

 ## Usage